Dri372/Dri372/README.md

-Please, don't forget to click a second time on the large image that will display.
+Please, don't forget to click a second time on the large image that will be displayed.

 ![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2.svg)